 We Can Start on Your Case Without You Paying Us Up Front

 Personal injury victims are often stretched thin financially between trying to pay medical bills and missing income because they’re not working while recovering from their injuries.
-We do not want to add to that burden, nor do we want to discourage people from seeking legal help because of their money situation.
+We do not want to add to that burden or discourage people from seeking legal help because of their money situation.

 We are a contingency firm, which means if we agree to work on your case, we do so at no charge to you up front.
 We can start work on your case as soon as we work out the details, which we review thoroughly with each client.

 We receive our fee only if we recover a settlement or court-ordered award for you.
-If we don’t win your case, you don’t owe us anything.
+You don’t owe us anything if we don’t win your case.
 We can review this further with you and answer any questions you have during your free consultation with our team.

 Let Us Help You Recover Compensation for Your Miami Hit-and-Run Car Accident